Zimbabwe United Passenger Company

 ZUPCO was formed in 1980 after the new nationalist government was formed taking over from the Ian Smith led government.
 Before independence, the bus company was run as a parastatal and it was known as the Rhodesia Bus Company.
 After transition, the company was renamed to Zimbabwe United Passenger Company.

-The ZUPCO fleet of buses was custom made for the Zimbabwean government by a Chinese vehicle manufacturer, First Automotive Group Corporation.
+The ZUPCO fleet of buses were custom made for the Zimbabwean government by a Chinese vehicle manufacturer, First Automotive Group Corporation.
 The company which has been in existence since 1956 was previously known as First Automotive Works (FAW), from which the company derives the name that is on the latest brand.

 Locally, the fleet services most of the country's major highways.
 These include;

 - Harare, Bulawayo, Gweru, Mutare, Beitbridge, Masvingo, Plumtree, Zvishvane, Kariba, Chinhoyi, Nyanga, Chipinge, Birchnough Bridge, Chivi, Zaka, Mutoko, Rusape among others.
 Besides local routes, the bus company also operates international routes for example from Harare to Lilongwe the Blantyre in Malawi and Harare to Lusaka the capital city of Zambia.
-It has also routes from Harare to Johannesburg in South Africa.
+It also has routes from Harare to Johannesburg in South Africa.

 The Rural Bus Service